-If you meet the age and contribution requirements, you can still only be eligible for CPP disability if you can prove you have a “severe and prolonged” disability.
+If you meet the age and contribution eligibility criteria, you can still only be eligible for CPP disability if you can prove you have a “severe and prolonged” disability.
 The words “severe and prolonged” have a very specific legal meaning when it comes to CPP disability benefits.

 Severe is defined as “incapable of regularly pursuing any substantially gainful occupation.”

-This definition is extremely nuanced; each of the words has been interpreted to have a certain meaning by the courts.
-Therefore, you cannot simply rely on a common understanding of the words incapable, regularly, substantially, or gainful.
+This definition is extremely nuanced; the courts have interpreted each of the words to have a certain meaning.
+Therefore, you can’t just rely on a common understanding of the words incapable, regularly, substantially, or gainful.

 Prolonged is defined as “likely to be long, continued, and of indefinite duration, or is likely to result in death.”